Owe the IRS more money than you can afford to pay?

 How to Pay the IRS Online with an Online Payment Agreement

 To qualify for an IRS online payment agreement, you must have filed your taxes.
-Even if you can’t afford your total tax liability, it’s always better to file on time then pay the steep failure-to-file penalties the IRS enforces.
+Even if you can’t afford your total tax liability, it’s always better to file on time than pay the steep failure-to-file penalties the IRS enforces.
 In order to qualify for an IRS online payment agreement, you must owe less than $50,000 and be able to show that you can’t realistically pay the tax liability owed in less than six years.
 After you request an installment agreement, an IRS collector will analyze your Collection Information Statement as entered on Form 433-A. Payment amounts are based on the collector’s assessment of your information included on the tax form.

 To be eligible for an IRS online payment agreement, there are several requirements you must meet.
 All of your current and previous filing processes must be complete; all tax returns must be filed before you’re able to apply for any type of payment agreement with the IRS.
 If you’re an individual taxpayer, you cannot owe more than $50,000 in combined income tax, interest, and penalties incurred from outstanding tax debts.
 If you’re a business, you cannot owe more than $25,000 in payroll taxes.
 It’s simple to apply for an IRS online payment agreement online through IRS.gov, but using the help of tax professionals at Community Tax will help you first come up with a payment plan offer that’s more likely to be approved.
 If you owe an outstanding balance on multiple accounts, you’ll likely interact with multiple collectors for each.
 This means you may end up with multiple installment agreements set at different rates with different timelines, which can be confusing for the average taxpayer to navigate.
 Our tax professionals can help you organize varied accounts and determine the best online payment agreements for each.
 Get help with your IRS online payment agreement.
 Contact us today.